-Final results of a randomized phase 2 trial evaluating the benefit of combining custirsen with first-line docetaxel in patients with CRPC were presented during an oral presentation at the ASCO 2009 annual meeting, and were published in the September 20, 2010 issue of the Journal of Clinical Oncology, or JCO.
-In this trial, patients were randomized to receive either docetaxel or custirsen plus docetaxel.
+Final results of a randomized phase 2 trial evaluating the benefit of combining custirsen with first-line docetaxel in patients with CRPC were published in the September 20, 2010 issue of the Journal of Clinical Oncology, or JCO.

 The trial enrolled 82 patients at 12 sites in Canada and the United States from September 2005 to December 2006.
 Patients were randomized to one of two treatment arms to receive either 640 mg of custirsen per week by intravenous infusion in combination with docetaxel or docetaxel alone.
-Patients in both treatment arms received therapy until disease progression, toxicity or the completion of 10 three-week cycles of therapy.
-Analyses indicated a survival benefit in patients treated with custirsen in combination with docetaxel compared to docetaxel alone, which is the current standard of care for first-line chemotherapy treatment of patients with advanced prostate cancer:
+Analyses indicated a survival benefit in patients treated with custirsen in combination with docetaxel compared to docetaxel alone:

-- median overall survival among patients treated with custirsen plus docetaxel was 23.8 months compared to 16.9 months for patients treated with docetaxel alone, indicating a 6.9 month survival advantage in the custirsen arm; - the unadjusted hazard ratio, a measure used to compare the death rates between treatment groups, was 0.61, representing a 39% lower rate of death for patients receiving custirsen; and - a prospectively defined multivariate analysis indicated that the significant predictors of overall survival in this study were treatment arm, performance status and presence of metastases other than in bone or lymph nodes.
+· median overall survival among patients treated with custirsen plus docetaxel was 23.8 months compared to 16.9 months for patients treated with docetaxel alone, indicating a 6.9 month survival advantage in the custirsen arm;

+- the unadjusted hazard ratio, a measure used to compare the death rates between treatment groups, was 0.61, representing a 39% lower rate of death for patients receiving custirsen; and - a prospectively defined multivariate analysis indicated that the significant predictors of overall survival in this study were treatment arm, performance status and presence of metastases other than in bone or lymph nodes.
 In the multivariate analysis, patients treated with custirsen had a rate of death 51% lower than patients treated with docetaxel alone (HR=0.49; p=0.012).
-Additional exploratory analyses found that the lower rate of death was associated with the effect of custirsen treatment even when varying amounts of chemotherapy were administered.
-In other words, custirsen treatment resulted in a lower rate of death when compared to the control arm for patients receiving six or less cycles of chemotherapy, as well as for patients receiving 10 cycles of chemotherapy.